teddokano/r01lib_MCUXpresso/README_prototype.md

 ![ide4](https://github.com/teddokano/additional_files/blob/main/r01projects-p3t1755/ide4.png)
 ![ide5](https://github.com/teddokano/additional_files/blob/main/r01projects-p3t1755/ide5.png)

-#### 3.3.2 Option2 : Import into IDE by clone
+#### 3.3.2 Step 2 - Option2 : Import into IDE by clone
-!!!!!!!!
+**!!!!!!!!
 This step is shown with temtative Github URL.
+It should be replaced before launch !!!!!!!!!**
+**!!!!!!!!
+This step is shown with temtative Github URL.
+It should be replaced before launch !!!!!!!!!**
-It should be replaced before launch !!!!!!!!!
+**!!!!!!!!
+This step is shown with temtative Github URL.
+It should be replaced before launch !!!!!!!!!**

 - Launch MCUXpresso IDE and make new workspace
 - Close welcome message and find "Project Explorer" panel in left-top pane.
 Click on "Import projects..."